psuanm5030/DA_NanoDegree/Projects/P5_IdentifyFraudFromEnronEmail/readme.md

 ### What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric item: “validation strategy”]

-Validation ensures that an classifier generalizes well, meaning that the model, created from the data that the classifier is trained on, interprets and classifies and predicts the label for new data reasonably accurately.
+Validation helps us understand how well a classifier generalizes.
+Since the classifier based from the data that the classifier is trained on, we need some way to evaluate how the classifier generalizes and predicts labels for new data.
 The classic mistake is over-fitting your model, whereby the model is training on too much data (i.e., too many features), such that the model essentially memorizes the relation between training labels and training labels, but new data (or test data) is not generalized adequately.

 I purposefully chose to use the entire dataset for training the model.
 The primary reason is that we have such limited data, in fact only 143 observations and approximately 20 features.
 This is opposite of a norm of splitting the data into training and test datasets, training the model on the training data and validating that model against the test data that was held out of the data to train the model.